Adoption of Ten Communities, Malaysia

 Kampung Ujung Batu, Butterworth Penang State

-Regular devotional activities include weekly bhajans, an EHV programme and spiritual talks.
+Regular devotional activities include weekly bhajans, an EHV program and spiritual talks.
 Every few months, meditation and motivation classes are held, which include young adults and Gayathri chanting.

 Taman Cenderawasih, Pahang State